IBM WebSphere Service Registry and Repository: Version 8.5.5 (March 2015)

 A bulk load tool which loads a spreadsheet containing service definitions into WSRR and creates the service definition objects in WSRR.

 A simplified service management profile which reduces the steps in the life cycle for services, service level definitions and applications.
 The profile also has simplified labels for states of objects and transitions to move between states.

 Simplified promotion process where all objects on the target system are updated when a promotion happens to that system, rather than the previous behavior.

 Performance improvements when loading large (around 1 MB or larger) WSDL and XSD documents.

-The 8.5.5 release was a "mod pack" which means it can be applied as a fix pack to an existing 8.5 installation.
+The 8.5.5 release was a "mod pack".

 Version 8.5 (April 2014)

 A faster and more simplified user interface that is self-contained within WebSphere Service Registry and Repository.
-Added support for the Google Chrome browser and the latest Mozilla Firefox and Microsoft™ Internet Explorer browser releases.
+Added support for the Google Chrome browser and the latest Mozilla Firefox and Microsoft Internet Explorer browser releases.